Coastal Communities Hazards Adaptation Specialist

 As a co-creator of the Vulnerability, Consequences and Adaptation Planning Scenarios (VCAPS) process, Whitehead has facilitated participatory diagramming exercises for stakeholders.
 So far, these activities have helped 17 Gulf and Atlantic coast communities understand weather and climate hazards, their communities’ vulnerabilities to these hazards, and adaptation options that could increase community resilience.

-Whitehead’s current projects include helping Hyde County develop a flood resiliency plan, and assisting the Town of Nags Head begin planning efforts to make public infrastructure and resources more resilient to sea-level rise over the next 10 to 30 years.
+Whitehead’s projects have included helping Hyde County assess flood resiliency needs, and exploring the intersection of water, wastewater and public health risks of storms in Morehead City, NC.
+She also partners with the Town of Nags Head in developing implementation priorities to make public infrastructure and resources more resilient to sea level rise over the next 10 to 30 years.
+Sea level rise is now part of the Town’s FOCUS Nags Head comprehensive plan.

 Prior to joining North Carolina Sea Grant, Whitehead was the regional climate extension specialist for the South Carolina Sea Grant Consortium, North Carolina Sea Grant and CISA.